Acie1998/RECVDEV/readme.md

 # Muhamed Poric Web CV

+Web CV Designed by Muhamed Porić.
 Completed on January 9th, 2024.
 Total Completion time: 4 days (8h a day).
-Web CV Designed by Muhamed Porić.
-This CV is a Portfolio piece in and of itself
+This CV is a Portfolio piece in and of itself.

 ## Figma file:
 NOTE: Figma design and content don't perfectly reflect the final design.